Yeehaw! Brean's country music festival returns with ten days of western flair

-The Unity Country & Western Festival returns to Brean this coming weekend with live music and more.
+The Unity Country & Western Festival has returned to Brean this week with ten days of live music and more.

 Running from Friday 26th September to Monday 6th October, the ten-day event is being marked across the village.